vega/altair/doc/user_guide/transform.rst

 compound chart where different views of the dataset require different transformations.

-This second approach -- specifying data transformations within the chart itself -- can be accomplished using the ``transform_*`` methods of top-level objects:
+This second approach -- specifying data transformations within the chart specification itself -- can be accomplished using the ``transform_*`` methods of top-level objects:

 =========================================  ================================================================================
 Method                                     Description